eirikeg1/Study-Notes/IN4060 - Semantic Technologies/Obligatory 6.md

 2. Yes, Kjell Håkonsen had interest in Elitloppet 1986
 3. Unknown.
 We don't have enough information to know this.
 4. No. It is a filly, which means it is maximum 3 years old.
 It is also a Monte horse, and all warmblooded Monte horses must be at least 4 years old.
-5. Yes.
-Same reason as in **4.**
+5. We know she is not warmblooded, but this does not necessarily make it coldblooded as of the stated rules
-6. Unknown.
-It is a Monté horse, but it is not specified which monte race it competed in.
+6. It did not.
+It is a Monté horse, while Elitloppet 1986 is not a monté-race

 ## 2.1
-1. The only Stallion is "In the Wings"
+1. "In the Wings" and "Northern Dancer"
 2. Doctor Rodney
    In the Wings
    Nearco
+   Northern Dancer

-3. This is because Ancestor is not set as a transitive property
+1. This is because Ancestor is not set as a transitive property

 # Task 3